gparlakov/angular-realworld-example-app/TASKS.md

       }
       ```
    - we added injected dependency - the `NotificationService` to showcase testing components with dependencies
-4. Add a test for the case of success and for the case of error (populates the correct input) (see [help](./files/src/app/shared/notifications/notificatons.component.spec.ts.help))
+4. Add a test for the case of success and for the case of error (populates the correct input) (see [help](./files/src/app/shared/notifications/notificatons.component.spec.ts.help)), for example:
+  - `on a success type message it populates the success property`
+  - `on a error type message it populates the error property`
 5. Review
 6. Don't forget to add the component in the `app.component.html` (just uncomment it)